pubg/api-documentation-content/rst/telemetry-objects.rst

 - Location values are measured in centimeters.
 - (0,0) is at the top-left of each map.
-- The range for the X and Y axes is 0 - 816,000 for Erangel and Miramar.
+- The range for the X and Y axes is 0 - 816,000 for Erangel, Miramar, Taego and Deston.
 - The range for the X and Y axes is 0 - 612,000 for Vikendi.
 - The range for the X and Y axes is 0 - 408,000 for Sanhok.
+- The range for the X and Y axes is 0 - 306,000 for Paramo.
 - The range for the X and Y axes is 0 - 204,000 for Karakin and Range.
+- The range for the X and Y axes is 0 - 102,000 for Haven.